zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/host-environment/host-environment.md

 ## **Task 8: Updating IPTables on the Source DB Server**

 It is important to update the IPTables on the Source DB Server.
-In order to do so:
+To do so:

 1. Switch to the opcuser, verify the Cloud Shell prompt is on __opc@workshop__ after entering exit: